uwescience/DSSG2024_Understanding_Homelessness/method1.md

 - **Improvements**:
   - **Ongoing Harmonization**: Continuously review and update column standardization procedures to address any emerging inconsistencies.
-  - **Tool Flexibility**: Consider incorporating additional tools or methods to improve interoperability and address any potential limitations of the primary tools used.
+  - **Tool Flexibility**: Considered incorporating additional tools or methods to improve interoperability and address any potential limitations of the primary tools used.

 # Survey Design and Sampling